k10sj02/ML-volution/README.md

    - **Why**: Starting with basic image classification and object detection can set me apart in industries like healthcare and civic tech, where image analysis plays a key role.
    - **Next Steps**: Working with **OpenCV**, **TensorFlow**, or **PyTorch** to build basic image classification or object detection models.

+4. **Natural Language Processing (NLP)**
+  - **Why**: NLP is critical for extracting insights from text data in fields like civic tech, public health, and campaign work.
+Tasks such as sentiment analysis, text classification, and named entity recognition will complement my work in data science and offer solutions for analyzing social media, healthcare documents, and voter sentiment.
+  - **Next Steps**: Exploring NLTK, SpaCy, and Hugging Face Transformers to perform text classification, sentiment analysis, and named entity recognition using publicly available datasets.

 ### Key Tools & Libraries:
 - **Scikit-learn**: For building and evaluating models.
 - **XGBoost / LightGBM**: For advanced tree-based models.